afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > delete_pending_security_content_info()
 Delete pending security content for current account.

-Delete pending security content for current account.
 Server will not change the security content when next moderation request is moderated as accepted.

 ### Parameters